pixelunion/bc-tabs/readme.md

 ### Further Development

-For debugging or improvements you can run a standalone test version of the module using a very basic node server:
+For debugging or improvements you can run a standalone test version of the module using a very basic webpack development server:

 ```
 $ npm install
-$ jspm install
-$ npm run serve
+$ npm run demo
 ```
-This will allow you to make changes to the JS and HTML.
-To re-compile the scss you'll need to run `npm run build` from a separate terminal window after each change.
+This will allow you to make changes to the JS and HTML while working with a live demo in your browser.